bjornmeansbear/sentence-a-day/essayExperiment/DI200-StructuredCreativity-Fall26-Syllabus.md

 - **Lobby, bar & F&B as social space.** Hotels are one of the few semi-public "third places" left in a lot of downtowns.
 How might a design intervention make the Hilton's public spaces more useful or engaging to guests, staff, or the surrounding neighborhood?
 - **Wayfinding across a large, complex property.** Convention hotels are effectively small cities — ballrooms, towers, skybridges, parking.
 How might a design intervention help people (guests, first-time visitors, staff) navigate it?
 - **Sustainability & resource systems.** Linen and towel reuse programs, food waste, energy use, single-use amenities.
 How might a design intervention make an existing sustainability effort more visible, more effective, or more participatory?
+- **Civic asset & public accountability.** The Hilton Baltimore Inner Harbor is city-owned — Baltimore borrowed $301M to build it in 2005, and taxpayers have covered over $140M in operating losses since it opened in 2008, including a first-ever hotel worker strike in 2024 that preceded a new labor contract.
+How might a design intervention make that civic relationship — city, taxpayers, guests, workers — more visible, more legible, or more accountable to the public actually funding it?

 What makes a good brief: a lot of different kinds of people to interview, many different problems or opportunities with many different goals.
 The point of the research is to find an emergent solution, not to arrive with one.
 The focus stays on how a design choice ripples through the larger system (staff labor, guest experience, resource use) rather than on an isolated artifact.